david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ![image of generic MEG flow](../pics/MEG_generic_flow.png "Model Extraction Generator Generic Flow")

-**Step 1:** Use the Model Extension Generator to generate the Custom Layer Template Files
+**Step 1:** Use the Model Extension Generator to generate the Custom Layer Template Files.

-**Step 2:** Edit the Custom Layer Template Files as necessary to create the specialized Custom Layer Extension Source Code
+**Step 2:** Edit the Custom Layer Template Files as necessary to create the specialized Custom Layer Extension Source Code.

-**Step 3:** Compile/Deploy the Custom Layer Extension Source Code as the Custom Layer Extension to be used by the Model Optimizer or Inference Engine
+**Step 3:** Compile/Deploy the Custom Layer Extension Source Code as the Custom Layer Extension to be used by the Model Optimizer or Inference Engine.

-Later in this tutorial, we will go through the workflow for the following four extensions needed by the example model:
+Later in this tutorial, we will go through the workflow for four extensions needed by the example model:

 - Custom layer TensorFlow extractor extension (--mo-tf-ext)
 - Custom layer operation extension (--mo-op)